v0.2.0 · macOS · Claude Code + Codex

 conversations · a real Ghostty terminal · context watch

-A room is just a folder under ~/dev, your existing methodology, untouched.
-Every conversation you start lives in its room.
-The rail lists them all, by room or by recency: live, idle, dormant, pinned.
+A room is just a folder under ~/dev.
+Every session you start there shows up in the sidebar, grouped by folder or recency, tagged live, idle, dormant, or pinned.

-The right rail shows the live state of the one conversation you're in: files touched this turn, the git diff in its room, the token budget.
-It belongs to the conversation, not the room.
+The right rail shows the session you're in: files touched this turn, the git diff, the token budget.

-The middle pane is a real Ghostty terminal, GPU-fast and true-color, nothing re-implemented.
-The agent runs in it exactly as it would anywhere, and never knows Cherminal is there.
+The middle pane is an actual Ghostty terminal, GPU-fast and true-color.
+Not a re-implementation.
+The agent runs in it like it would on its own.

-Not a general-purpose product.
-Hardcoded to one stack: Claude Code, Codex, Ghostty, ~/dev.
-No settings sprawl, no Feed, no approval queue.
-Small enough to understand, and to delete.
+Not general-purpose.
+Wired to Claude Code, Codex, Ghostty, and ~/dev.
+No settings screens, no feed, no approval queue.
+Small enough to read, and to delete.

 Apple Silicon · macOS · open source